vimeo/psalm/docs/security_analysis/index.md

 ## Using Baseline With Taint Analysis

-Since taint analysis is performed separtely from other static code analysis, it makes sense to use a separate baseline for it.
+Since taint analysis is performed separately from other static code analysis, it makes sense to use a separate baseline for it.

 You can use --use-baseline=PATH option to set a different baseline for taint analysis.